How do I establish a realistic budget for my kitchen update?

 1. Create a dream board on Pinterest or Houzz

 2. Get together with your family and ask them for their input and wish lists.

 3. Come up with a budget you can live with.

 4. Draw a rough sketch of your floor plan and take measurements (or, if building, get floor plan from architect or builder).

 5. If you would like, print and fill out the Kitchen Planning Guide.

 6. Call us to make an appointment, or stop into our showroom.

 Can I reuse my faucet & sink?

 In most cases it is best to get a new faucet & sink.
 Especially if you are considering a new countertop .
-In most cases you will need an undermount sink but vessel sinks and continuous surface sinks are also very popular.
+With quartz and granite you will need an undermount sink but vessel sinks and continuous surface sinks are also very popular.
 Visit our section on Design Tips for more sink choices.

 What should you look for when shopping for kitchen cabinets?